natberr/Project_Three/README.md

 ### Conclusions

 While there is highly performing genres, platforms and publishers the Global Sales can’t be accurately predicted using OLS and Polynomial Regression modelling

+**Recommendations**
-It is suggested that advanced regression models are used to drive decisions It is however recommended that insights are used for focus areas such has highly performing genres, engagement and consoles
+- Use more advanced regression models to assist in driving decisions
+- Use insights to focus on metrics such has highly performing genres, engagement and consoles

 ### For More Information